Philosophical Hall

-Philosophical Hall is a historic building at 104 S. 5th Street in Center City, Philadelphia, Pennsylvania, USA.
+Philosophical Hall is a historic building at 104 S. 5th Street in Center City, Philadelphia, Pennsylvania, United States.
 Located near Independence Hall, the building has, for over 200 years, been the headquarters of the American Philosophical Society.
 It was designated a National Historic Landmark in 1965 for its association with that organization.

 Origin

 For twenty years after its founding, the American Philosophical Society (APS) had no home of its own, and met in different locations in Philadelphia.
 In 1783, APS members voted to construct a building in which meetings could be held.
 The Society originally considered a lot near Arch Street, but a lot became available in the State House yard, now Independence Square.
 In 1785 the Pennsylvania Legislative Assembly, who met in State House, today known as Independence Hall, voted to give the lot to the Society.

 The Society immediately began the excavation of the cellar of the new building.
 However, fundraising proceeded slowly, and the building took four years to construct, the final money needed to complete it coming by way of a loan from Society member Benjamin Franklin.